 Sullivan County Jail is in Sullivan County, IN and is the jail for this county.
 Know someone locked up in Sullivan County Jail?
 This site will tell you information about anything related to Sullivan County Jail,such as: How to do a jail inmate search.
-Find inmate mughsots.
+Find inmate mugshots.
 The jail’s phone number and address.
 Bail and bail bondsmen.
 Intake procedures and booking.
 Court information and records.
-And much much more…
+And much more…

 The prospect of getting arrested and going to jail is a scary and daunting thought, not only for the person who gets arrested, but also that person’s friends and family.
-The goal of this guide is to give info that you’ll need to make getting locked up less stressfull.
+The goal of this guide is to give info that you’ll need to make getting locked up less stressful.
 If you have a question, just ask it, and also any comments or tips that would help others would be welcome.

 Sullivan County Jail

 24 South State Street

 Phone Number and Fax Number

 Inmate Search – Find Out Who’s In Jail